-DiamondRock Hospitality Company is a lodging-focused Maryland corporation operating as a real estate investment trust ("REIT") for federal income tax purposes.
-As of December 31, 2015, we owned a portfolio of 29 premium hotels and resorts that contain 10,928 guest rooms located in 18 different markets in North America and the U.S. Virgin Islands.
+DiamondRock Hospitality Company is a lodging-focused real estate company operating as a REIT for federal income tax purposes that owns a portfolio of premium hotels and resorts.
+As of December 31, 2016, we owned a portfolio of 26 premium hotels and resorts that contain 9,472 guest rooms located in 17 different markets in North America and the U.S. Virgin Islands.
 As an owner, rather than an operator, of lodging properties, we receive all of the operating profits or losses generated by our hotels after the payment of fees due to hotel managers, which are calculated based on the revenues and profitability of each hotel.